 Whether it's a doll house or a farmhouse or something else – having a “pretend world” is great for childhood development!

-The learning tower is great for when baby gets mobile.
+The learning tower is great for when baby gets mobile – I have a full buying guide on how to choose the best toddler tower here!
 It's technically not a toy, but still a gift babies and parents will love.
 It's definitely for kids on the older end of this spectrum (18+ months).
 They can learn to climb it, use it as a stool to help at the kitchen counter, and there are easel and playhouse attachments too.

-We ended up getting this one at 12 months and it's been a LIFE saver for our daughter!
+We ended up getting this one at 10 or 11 months and it's been a LIFE saver for our daughter!
 I can cook/clean with her at the counter or sink and she LOVES it!
 Our's folds up, and doesn't have as much of the same “fun” aspects of the traditional learning tower, but it was the perfect option for us!

 Multiple Price Points for 6 months – 4+ years!